Big-Bee-Network/bee-image-finder/README.md

-# Big Bee Type Image Generator
+# Bee Type Specimen Image Finder and Collector

 This repository helps to generate cc0 licensed images of type specimen in the Big Bee collection family.